strike-finance/perpetuals-smart-contracts/README.md

 3. **Percentage Price Change (ΔP / P₀)**: The change in the asset's price over the trading period, expressed as a percentage.

 4. **Fixed Minimum Fee (20%)**: An additional fee that the losing side pays to the winning side in each funding round, ensuring significant payouts even during low volatility.

+5. **Locked Last 20 Minutes**: To prevent people from gaming the system and closing their positions right before the funding period ends.
+No positions can be entered or closed within the last 20 minutes of the funding period ends.
+Traders will be able to place their positions for the next funding period during this 20 minutes lockdown.

 ### Payout Calculation Components
 - **Matched Exposure *(E)***: